DhanviPandya/ExExcel-Time-Mangement-Tool/README.md

 - Defined technical requirements and project scope, planned execution strategies, and designed both the tool and its user interface using Excel VBA.

 - Maintained regular communication with the team via Slack and MS Teams, collaborating weekly to conduct research, refine project plans, build prototypes, and perform thorough testing to ensure the tool met end-user requirements.

+Download the file and enable macros to see it in progress!